 · sustainable economic development and employment promotion

-In addition, some EUR 3.4 million in funding was provided in 2013 under the Stability Pact for South-Eastern Europe to support again numerous projects promoting democracy, human and minority rights, peaceful conflict management and the rule of law.
+In addition, a total of EUR 2.676 million in funding was provided in 2016 under the Stability Pact for South-Eastern Europe to support again numerous projects promoting democracy, human and minority rights, peaceful conflict management and the rule of law.

-The Goethe Institute does not have a local office in Kosovo.
-In 2017 the GI in Skopje will start to gradually assume responsibility for Kosovo, which up until now has been served by the GI’s offices in Belgrade (culture) and Thessaloniki (language).
+The Goethe Institute (GI) does not have a local office in Kosovo.
+In 2017 the GI in Skopje will start to gradually assume responsibility for Kosovo, which up until now has been served by the GI’s offices in Belgrade and Thessaloniki.
 However, a language learning centre that is partnered with the Goethe Institute was opened in Priština in May 2013.
 This has since become well established and offers a wide range of language courses.
 In addition, the German Embassy in Priština handles a substantial portion of the cultural work, including scholarship and further-education programmes as well as organising events such as concerts and exhibitions.
 German culture invariably meets with a warm response in Kosovo, as evidenced by the annually held Days of the German Language and other cultural events organised by the German Embassy.
 There are also an increasing number of private local initiatives devoted to German culture and the German language.
 On 12 September 2012, Germany and Kosovo signed a cultural agreement that placed the already existing lively cultural exchange between the two countries on an official footing under international law.